-Gratke Wealth, LLC is a registered investment adviser in the State of Oregon, California, and Washington.
+Gratke Wealth, LLC is a registered investment adviser in the State of Oregon, California.
 The adviser may not transact business in states where it is not appropriately registered, excluded or exempted from registration.
 Individualized responses to persons that involve either the effecting of transaction in securities, or the rendering of personalized investment advice for compensation, will not be made without registration or exemption.

 3(21) vs. 3(38) Fiduciary; What’s the Difference?